Do you know the size of your technology debt and how it’s affecting your organization?

 Technology Debt is the total cost to your organization for using outdated, unsupported, or poorly architected technologies.
 Technology Debt (TD) is always with us in some form or fashion since once a product is installed it begins to age and eventually ends up becoming outdated.
 It’s not necessarily bad but it must be managed to keep it under control.
 Neglected or unmanaged Technology Debt is dangerous and can lead to unplanned costs (both hard and soft).

-The cost factors of TD may include (but not limited to):
+The cost factors of TD may include (but are not limited to):

 - Reduced employee productivity,